The University of Newcastle

-Career opportunities: Practising psychologist (with additional honours year), case worker, mediator, case manager, careers counsellor, market researcher, juvenile justice officer.
+Practising psychologist (with additional years of study), case worker, mediator, case manager, careers counsellor, market researcher, juvenile justice officer.

 Assumed knowledge: Mathematics Advanced.